kubernetes-client/java/docs/generate-model-from-third-party-resources.md

 ## Manipulate the generated models

-After generation you will see bunch of generated model sources under the `/tmp/java`:
+After generation you will see a bunch of generated model sources under the `/tmp/java`:

 ```bash
 ls -R /tmp/java/ | grep V1CronTab